Lisa Cockburn: International career

+Her Scottish heritage runs deep, with both parents and three of her grandparents hailing from Scotland, and this connection has paved the way for her to represent Scotland on the international stage.

 Cockburn plays for Scotland through the Scottish Qualified system and was given her first opportunity to play for the side by coach Shade Munro, making her international debut in the Scotland-Italy match of the 2018 Women's Six Nations Championship.

 She scored her first try for Scotland in a match against Japan in 2019.

 After securing 16 caps, Cockburn was among the Scottish team selected for the 2021 Women's Six Nations Championship, coming on as a replacement at 69 minutes for the play-off against Wales, in which Scotland won 27–20 to secure them fifth place in the tournament.
 She also came on as a replacement for the Italy match and the opener against England, in which the Scottish side was defeated.

 In 2018, she also played in the Glasgow match against Canada, in which the visiting side secured a close-run victory over the Scottish side.

+She was named in the Scottish squad for the 2025 Women's Rugby World Cup in England.